D2-mods/The-Workshop-Kitpack/README.md

 #### Non-spoilery item info:
 - BG1: Prisoner's Chain, Calamity Ring, and Stone Ring are obtainable (other items are still installed).
-- SoD: Only Etherbomb Songbook and Golem Ring are obtainable.
+- SoD: Etherbomb Songbook and Golem Ring are obtainable.
 - BG2: All items obtainable in SoA portion.
 If starting a new game in ToB, the starting bag will have 1 or 2 items.
 - IWD: Golem Ring is in TotL.
 The rest are in main IWD campaign.
 One item must be pickpocketed/looted.